Carpk/ShawnKlein/_posts/2016-09-24-android-adapter.md

 ---

 What is the purpose of the Adapter class?
-Is a question I kept asking myself while working on adroid apps.
+This is a question I kept asking myself while working on adroid apps.
 This post takes a look at the Apater class and discusses its purposes.